Chinelo89/Chinelo89/README.md

- Hi there 👋 I'm Chinelo Ezeani
+## Hi there 👋 I'm Chinelo Ezeani
- I’m an Entrepreneur in love with Business Innovation, Systems & Data Analysis
+ I’m a Data Analyst

 Here are some ideas to get you started: